ivagold/ivagold.github.io/index.md

 I'm a web developer in Philadelphia, PA.

-I currently work at the [Penn Libraries](https://www.library.upenn.edu/).
+I currently work at the [University of Pennsylvania](https://www.upenn.edu/).